City-of-Helsinki/notification-service-api/audit_log/README.md

 Fields:

 - `audit_event`: Contains the details of the audit event.
   - `actor`: Information about the user who performed the action.
     - `ip_address`: The IP address of the actor.
     - `role`: The role of the actor (e.g., "ADMIN", "USER").
     - `uuid`: The unique identifier of the actor.
+UUID is provided by the `django-helusers`.
+    - `user_id`: The unique database primary key identifier of the actor.
   - `date_time`: The date and time of the event in ISO 8601 format.
   - `date_time_epoch`: The date and time of the event in Unix epoch milliseconds.
   - `operation`: The type of operation performed (e.g., "READ", "CREATE", "UPDATE", "DELETE").
   - `origin`: The origin of the event (e.g., "notification_service").
   - `status`: The status of the operation (e.g., "SUCCESS", "FAILURE").
   - `target`: Information about the object(s) affected by the operation.
     - `object_ids`: A list of unique identifiers of the affected objects.
     - `path`: The request path associated with the operation.
+    - `type`: Type of the traced object, e.g. a model name.

 This standardized format ensures consistency and facilitates analysis of audit log data.